ontop/ontop-website/guide/README.md

 For earlier versions, please refer to [our previous Wiki](https://github.com/ontop/ontop/wiki).

-Most recent versions:
+Most recent version:
-* Stable:  Ontop 3.0.1, released on December 9, 2019.
-* Release Candidate: Ontop 4.0.0-rc-1, released on July 8, 2020.
+* Stable:  Ontop 4.0.0, released on July 31, 2020.

 See [release notes](/guide/releases) for more details.